-Your partner can’t have earned more than $4,050 in gross income during a calendar year if you want to claim him as a dependent.
-In the event that your partner earned some money from a part-time job or had steady income he reported on his tax return, he’s basically proving that he was able to take care of himself financially.
-This means you won’t be able to claim a dependency exemption for him, even if he’s living with you and you’re paying his bills.
+Your partner can’t have earned more than $4,050 in gross income during a calendar year if you want to claim them as a dependent.
+In the event that your partner earned some money from a part-time job or had steady income they reported on their tax return, they’re basically proving that they were able to take care of themselves financially.
+This means you won’t be able to claim them as a dependent, even if they’re living with you and you’re paying their bills.

 When You Can’t Claim a Dependent

-When your partner’s parent, aunt, uncle or any other family member is claiming him as a dependent on their tax return, you won’t be eligible for the dependency exemption.
-The IRS will grant the exemption only to a single taxpayer who can prove that the individual is a dependent in the household.
+When your partner’s parent, aunt, uncle or any other family member is claiming them as a dependent on their tax return, you won’t be eligible to claim them as a dependent.
+The IRS will only allow a single taxpayer who can prove that the individual is a dependent in the household.

-You cannot claim your partner as a dependent if he isn’t a U.S. citizen, resident or national, or a resident of Canada or Mexico.
-When your significant other is in the U.S. on a temporary visa stay and is applying for residency or citizenship, you’ll need to wait until his status changes before you can claim him as a dependent on your tax return.
+You cannot claim your partner as a dependent if they aren’t a U.S. citizen, resident or national, or a resident of Canada or Mexico.
+When your significant other is in the U.S. on a temporary visa stay and is applying for residency or citizenship, you’ll need to wait until their status changes before you can claim them as a dependent on your tax return.

 Click here to read about how this parent teaches their kids about taxes.